 Who needs a California Driver's License or ID card?
-The State of California does not recognize an International Driving Permit (IDP) as a valid driver license.
-California does recognize a valid driver license that is issued by a foreign jurisdiction (country, state, territory) of which the license holder is a resident.
-Most insurance companies will require a California driver's license, so it is advised you apply for one if you plan on purchasing and driving a car.
-The ID card looks like a driver license, but it is used for identification purposes only.
+If you wish to drive in the U.S., you should apply for a California driver's license (REAL ID).
+The State of California does not recognize an International Driving Permit (IDP) as a valid driver's license.
+California does recognize a valid driver's license that is issued by a foreign jurisdiction (country, state, territory) of which the license holder is a resident.
+Most insurance companies will require a California driver's license, so it is advised you apply for one if you plan on purchasing and/or driving a car.

+The California REAL ID card looks like a driver's license, but it is used for identification purposes only.

-When to apply: Wait at least 30 days after your arrival in the U.S. before applying for a driver's license or California ID card.
-The application requires a social security number but you are exempt from this requirement if you are ineligible for a social security number.
-You must provide proof of residency when applying for either a driver license or ID card.
-Further information on the documentation required can be found on our website or by visiting the Office of International Affairs.
+When to apply: Wait at least 30 days after your arrival in the US before applying for a driver's license or California ID card.
+The application requires a Social Security Number but you are exempt from this requirement if you are ineligible for a SSN.
+You must provide proof of residency when applying for either a driver's license or ID card.
+Further information on the documentation required can be found here: https://iss.ucmerced.edu/students/current/driverslicense